r4ulcl/WiFiChallengeLab/install/README.md

         - VM Debian clients
 - Allow nest VT-x/AMD-v in the HOST VM

-- To avoid IP problems create new NAT on other range in HOST 10.1.2.0/24
+- Set the nested VM in Bridge mode to share IP range.

 - You can create one Debian VM and clone it.